aplteam/Cider/docs/Contributing.md

 *** Warning: Code is executed in #.Cider.Cider rather than ⎕SE.Cider!
 ```

-However, `⎕SE.Cider.DEVELOPMENT` is set to 2 by the test suite if it was 1.
-This has the same consequences except that the warnings are not printed, so the tests are not flooding the session window.
+However, `⎕SE.Cider.DEVELOPMENT` is set to 2 by the test suite in case it was 1.
+This has the same consequences except that the warnings are not printed, so the tests are not flooding the session window with those warnings.

 The former value is re-established once the tests are done.